Enri2077/rsbb/rsbb_etc/doc/configuration/benchmarks_description.md

 ### record_topics

-:warning: `Note: in non scripted benchmarks the recording is not implemented yet.`

 This parameter is not required and should be a sequence of strings (see examples in the beginning of this section and the following specification).

 The *record_topics* parameter specifies the topics recorded by the record server during the benchmark execution.